Chapter 4 Data storage

 A data lake is a centralized repository that ingests and stores large volumes of data in its original form.
 Due to its open, scalable architecture, a data lake can store structured (database tables, excel sheets), semi-structured (xml, json and web pages) and unstructured data (images, audio, tweets) all in one place.
 Data in the data lake is stored in its original format.

 So if data lakes and data warehouses store data, then what is the difference?
-For one, a data lake can store data of any type, so long as it falls within the three classes of structured, semi-structured and unstructured.
+For one, a data lake can store data of any type, so long as it falls within the three classes of structured, semi-structured and unstructured data.
 On the other hand, data warehouses deal with more standardized data.
 That is, data in a data warehouse has undergone some refinement of some kind to be in a structure that fits the organizations’s goals.

 Data lake Source: Reference